th3x4v/Python_P13/doc/overview.rst

 - Project Description
 - Installation Instructions
-- Quick Start Guide
 - Technologies and Programming Languages
-- Database Structure and Data Models
-- API Interfaces
-- Usage Guide with Use Cases
 - Deployment and Application Management Procedures

 This documentation serves as a comprehensive resource for understanding and working with the P13_OC_LETTINGS project, promoting effective collaboration and smooth development processes.